hmkurth/CommunityFoodResources/DesignDocs/applicationFlow.md

 ###

 ### Add Resource Report
-1. Option only available to logged in users with proper role
+1. Option only available to logged in users with proper role- admin
-1. com.hmkurth.entity.User selects trail to report on
+1. admin user selects type of resource to add on
-1. com.hmkurth.entity.User enters trail report details
+1.  enters resource details
-1. Details are sent to Add Trail Report servlet
+1. Details are sent to Add Resource servlet
-1. Servlet creates trail report object
+1. Servlet creates food resource object
 1. Servlet sends object to dao
 1. Dao adds report to the database
 1. Servlet sends confirmation to report page that report has been added.

 ### Add Resource
 1. Option only available to logged in users with proper role
-1. com.hmkurth.entity.User enters trail  details
+1. com.hmkurth.entity.User enters resource details
-1. Details are sent to Add Trail  servlet
+1. Details are sent to Add Resource  servlet
-1. Servlet creates trail  object
+1. Servlet creates resource  object
 1. Servlet sends object to dao
-1. Dao adds trail to the database
+1. Dao adds resource to the database
-1. Servlet sends confirmation to trail page that trail has been added.
+1. Servlet sends confirmation to the resource page that the resource has been added.